 Valerie (Shelley) Bowen

-For six years following Evan’s death Shelley searched for other families who had a child with Barth syndrome.
+For six years following Evan’s death, Shelley searched for others diagnosed with Barth syndrome.
 She soon learned the rarity of the condition required her to become the expert on Barth syndrome to be in informed advocate for her son.

 Neutropenia in Barth syndrome: characteristics, risks and management.
 Steward CG, Groves SJ, Taylor CT, Maisenbacher MK, Versluys B, Newbury-Ecob RA, Ozsahin H, Damin MK, Bowen VM, McCurdy KR, Mackey MC, Bolyard AA, Dale DC.
 Curr Opin Hematol.
 2019 Jan;26(1):6-15.